Procurement for mutual good

 This area of our website offers information about some of the things we do as a responsible business.
 For information about our range of products and services please visit our homepage.

 “Through our Procurement for Mutual Good programme, we aim to work with our suppliers towards a common goal – to protect people and planet, now and in the future.
-We’re striving for a green, diverse and ethical supply chain, both in terms of the products we procure and the partners we work with.”
+We’re striving for a diverse, ethical and green supply chain, both in terms of the products we procure and the partners we work with.”

 Imran Rasul, Chief Procurement Officer